yashints/yashints.dev/content/posts/2019/09/19/ai-js-game.md

 }
 ```

-All I did here is change some of those functions to `const` and export what need later on.
+All I did here is change some of those functions to be constant and export what need later on.
 Now let's write our `index.js` and import the speech command model.

 ```js
 import * as speechCommands from "@tensorflow-models/speech-commands";